Kapil Sharma CLARIFIES On Rumours Of Him Throwing Shoe At Sunil; Wants To BLOCK Ali Asgar On Twitter

 Kapil Wants To Block Ali Asgar!

-Kapil also played a fun game where in he was asked who he would follow, block and unfollow among his ex-collegues - Sunil Grover, Ali Asgar and Upasana Singh to which Kapil replied, "I would like to follow Sunil as I want to find out what he is doing these days, unfollow Upasana and block Ali as I still don't know why he left the show."
+Kapil also played a fun game where in he was asked who he would follow, block and unfollow among - Sunil Grover, Ali Asgar and Upasana Singh to which Kapil replied, "I would like to follow Sunil as I want to find out what he is doing these days, unfollow Upasana and block Ali as I still don't know why he left the show."

 Most Read: When Erica Fernandes Was Asked To Choose Between Parth Samthaan & Shaheer Sheikh!